 - Spanish language and cultural immersion program in Quito, Ecuador or Cartagena Colombia, or San Jose Costa Rica

 Upon completing their Gap year trips, hundreds of ABV Volunteers, have achieved greater awareness of the world around them.
 They come home with new skills, heightened senses, improved foreign language skills and a sense of purpose and accomplishment.
 Many come home with a new career path or clearer ideas for their future.
 Join an ABV Gap volunteer program and gain a broader view of the World.

 *As a nonprofit organization the program fees are tax deductible for USA taxpayers (students or parents, or donors).
 Students are able to fundraise for their trip directly on the A Broader View Volunteers website.
-Program costs range from $745 - $2400 depending on the project length.
+Program costs depend on the project length.
 All programs include pre-trip planning and orientation materials, in-country staff support and supervision, accommodations, meals, round-trip airport transportation, placement in volunteer project, letter of completion, Presidential Service Award honors.

 4 Participant ReviewsWrite a Review